Fixed or Adjustable?

-Should you get a fixed-rate loan?
-Or an adjustable?
-Does it matter?
+Should you get a fixed-rate loan or an adjustable?

-First, let’s start with the crowd favorite: Fixed-rate mortgages.
+Let’s start with fixed-rate mortgages.
 This is the go-to option for nearly 90% of homebuyers and loan refinancers.
 There’s a good reason for that popularity:

 - The interest rate stays the same and never changes.